pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 ### Day 9

-We went to the farmers market, and I bought ingerdients for some Dutch food.
+We went to the farmers market, and I bought ingredients for some Dutch food.
 Then we went walking to another place to get wholegrain flower.
 They where friends of Tarsicio, so he talked for a long time.
 I picked up the 25Kg bag and walked home.